IS THERE A LEMON LAW FOR WASHER & DRYERS?

-There are consumer protection laws across all 50 states designed to address certain defective products, such as cars, trucks and ATVs.
+There are consumer protection laws across all 50 states, designed to address certain defective products such as cars, trucks, and ATVs.
 However, many consumer products such as washers and dryers are excluded from protection under state lemon laws.
-This means that you might need to retain an experienced attorney to assist you with pursuing a claim under the federal Magnuson-Moss Warranty Act.
+This means you might need to retain an experienced attorney to assist you with pursuing a claim under the federal Magnuson-Moss Warranty Act.

 Appliances are covered under Magnuson-Moss in much the same way as lemon cars are within state laws.
 If there were repeated repairs or if the same defect required fixing on multiple occasions while the warranty was in effect, the manufacturer could be responsible for replacing the appliance or refunding the purchase price.

 Pursuing a Breach-of-Warranty Lawsuit

 What constitutes a lemon will vary from one state to another, but it is important to review the status of your individual warranty.
 While state resources might give you a basic understanding of their laws, your attorney can help you decide whether state or federal law will be applicable.